 Combating burnout and improving physician wellness is vital to long-term success in the field of medicine.
 We promote a healthy work-life balance and provide the time and resources for trainees to be able to practice healthy habits.

-Each August our lecture series includes Dr. Kelcey Stratton, the Resiliency and Well-Being Services Program Manager, didactic on Physician Suicide/Mental Health Awareness.
+- Wellness lectures incorporated into our regular Geriatric didactic lecture series.
+Themes include burnout, suicide prevention, empathy, and appropriate boundary setting.
 The program also partners with Janice Firn, PhD, MSW, a Clinical Assistant Professor in the Department of Learning Health Sciences (DLHS), to provide geriatric fellows three resiliency sessions over the course of their training on Wellness, Self-Care, and Self-Forgiveness.

 - Site: Arbor Hospice in Ann Arbor, Michigan